-An arthroscopic procedure involves the use of a tiny camera to thoroughly investigate the joint and tendons.
+An arthroscopic shoulder surgery involves the use of a tiny camera to thoroughly investigate the joint and tendons.
 The surgery, commonly referred to as keyhole surgery, is then undertaken to inspect the joint from the inside and repair any damaged tissue in a totally arthroscopic method, which leaves minimal scarring at the incision.

 Procedures and recovery involving the Rotator Cuff

-Complete ruptures of the rotator cuff usually require surgery which involves stitching the torn tendon back onto the humerus – the arm bone located between the elbow and the shoulder, using state-of-the-art suture techniques in a double row fashion.
+Complete ruptures of the rotator cuff usually require surgery which involves stitching the torn tendon back onto the humerus (the arm bone located between the elbow and the shoulder) using state-of-the-art suture techniques in a double row fashion.
 During the procedure, any subacromial spurs, arthritic Acromial Clavicular joints (ac joints) or extra bone formations can also be cleaned out (debrided).

 Depending on the procedure, the patient may require a sling for a period between four to six weeks.
 The patient will normally not require a sling and is encouraged to move immediately if a debridement procedure has been performed where no tendon repairs were required.
-The shoulder surgeon will be able to provide exact care information following your surgery.
+Your shoulder surgeon will be able to provide exact care information following your surgery.